ajiyudhanto/to-do-list-postgres/README.md

 This code is used as a back-end that can CRUD todo task.

-Stack that used in this code:
+Stack that are used in this code:
 - TypeORM
 - NodeJS
 - PostgreSQL